 Passengers have a love-hate relationship with American Airlines, with a general skew towards the hate.
-Yet AirHelp has released a survey that lists American Airlines as the second best airline in the entire world.
+Yet AirHelp has released a survey that lists American Airlines as the second-best airline in the entire world.

-While there are many airline and points and miles bloggers that would vehemently disagree with this position, some have numerous reasons NOT to fly American, American’s high-level execs seem more than happy to accept their bonuses related to the airline’s stellar performance (Ahem).
+While there are many airline and points and miles bloggers that would vehemently disagree with this position, some have numerous reasons not to fly American, American’s high-level execs seem more than happy to accept their bonuses related to the airline’s stellar performance (Ahem).

 Before you gasp at American’s number two position, I will explain more.
-This survey is related to airlines honouring flight compensation, as well as the quality of their product.
+This survey is related to airlines honoring flight compensation, as well as the quality of their product.
 In the EU, airlines have to provide significant delay compensation to passengers on flights departing from European Union countries and flights on EU airlines headed to the EU.
 That’s because of EU regulation 261.

 However, not all airlines pay what passengers are owed.
 If an airline denies your claim, there are companies that will fight with the airline on your behalf for a percentage of your compensation.
-AirHelp is one of these companies and they rank airlines based on a number of factors including quality, and how good the airline is at honouring compensation claims.
+AirHelp is one of these companies and they rank airlines based on a number of factors including quality, and how good the airline is at honoring compensation claims.

 They’ve named Qatar Airways the best airline in the world.
 The second best is American Airlines and the third best is Aeromexico.

-Disclosure: Unless otherwise stated reviews are sponsored by the proprietor or brand being appraised.
+Disclosure: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.